 MANAGING DIRECTOR: LORELEI MARIE - A certified English as a second language teacher who also worked at domestic abuse and homeless shelters in New Mexico and South Dakota, encountering many of the issues that All Relations United is addressing in our programs.
 Our Managing Director is also a writer, grant writer and social justice advocate.

-BRYAN BREWER -An enrolled member of the Oglala Sioux Tribe and Past Tribal Council President of the Pine Ridge Indian Reservation.
-Current President of the Oglala Lakota Schools.
-Founder of the Lakota Nation Invitational Basketball Tournament.
+INCORPORATING DIRECTOR: BRYAN BREWER - An enrolled member of the Oglala Sioux Tribe and a veteran who served in the Navy, earning a Purple Heart.
+He is also the past Tribal Council President of the Pine Ridge Indian Reservation.
+He taught Lakota Culture at Pine Ridge schools, was a coach, athletic director, principle and Dean of Students.
+He is President of the Oglala Lakota Schools and founder of the Lakota Nation Invitational Basketball Tournament.
 In the past 41 years, the Lakota Nation Invitational has grown to become an institution and celebration of Native youth.
-He has been a teacher, including Lakota Culture teacher at Pine Ridge schools, coach, athletic director, principle and Dean of Students.

 BILL MEANS - Founder of the International Indian Treaty Council and currently President of this Board.
 During his 9 years as Executive Director, he was responsible for the establishment of a system for documenting human rights violations against Indians.
 He is Co-founder of the U.N.
 Working Group on Indigenous Populations and an expert on U.S. & Indian Treaty relations.